 You’re now an artisan with Blender, packed with all the information and knowledge to turn your dreams into a real, shareable output.
 The final stage of this process is Rendering.
 There are a couple of ways to do this, depending on the type of look you want to go for.
 The render engine Eevee is a new entry to Blender, and mimics the efficient, real-time rendering found in the AAA games you play.
 The other major one is Cycles: A fully ray-trace based render engine, used for realistic film VFX or Video Game cutscenes, and films like Wreck It Ralph.

-See you in there, and Happy Blending!
+See you in the course, and Happy Blending!

 $200 $15.99Options and Bundles